 Valued entitlements receive their values from three sources.
 One source is the external application (designated by the <query-app> element).
 Another is from a predefined list of enumerated values (one or more <value> elements).
-The third source is from the entitlement client (a <value> elements).
-The third source is from the entitlement client (a <value> elements).
+The third source is from the entitlement client (a <value> element with no <value> children).
 The examples are helpful in explaining the way values work.